fidexmr/DeTacToe/README.md

 # DeTacToe
-This repo contains the code for a WIP tic-tac-toe game to experiment with solidity and gamefi concepts.
+This repo contains the code for a tic-tac-toe game to experiment gamefi capabilities.

 ## Description
 The implementation runs as follows: